andriikovall/RemindMe_TelegramBot/README.md

 ## Building and running

-- Make sure you that you have created `config` directory one level upper such files are stored
+- Make sure you that you have created `config` directory one level upper where such files are stored
   - `bot_token.json`

         {